-Transaction fees may apply when you trade, deposit, withdraw, create, and burn NFTs on Binance NFT.
+Transaction fees may apply when you trade, deposit, withdraw, create, list, and burn NFTs on Binance NFT.
 These transaction fees are calculated based on various factors, which include market conditions and network status.

 Third-Party Platform Fees

 You can now buy NFTs from third-party platforms on Binance NFT.
 Please note that the fees for buying and selling third-party platform NFTs differ from that for NFTs directly listed on the Binance NFT Marketplace.

 As NFTs from other platforms are on-chain, a gas fee will incur.
 This means that buyers of third-party-platform NFTs will have to pay the gas fee in addition to the listed price of the NFT asset.

 Please note that gas prices fluctuate depending on the network traffic.
 The gas fee you are required to pay will be indicated on the payment confirmation page.

 2. Platform Fee (Sellers)

 When you sell an NFT on Binance NFT, a flat 1% platform service fee on the sale price will incur.
 This applies to third-party-platform NFTs deposited to and listed for sale on the Binance NFT Marketplace.

 Sellers on Binance NFT are required to pay a royalty fee for each secondary market sale.
 The royalty fee charged for NFT sales varies by NFT collection and the platform on which the NFT is sold.

 Please note that the same NFT collection might have different royalty fees on different platforms.
 You can view the royalty fee on each NFT detail page.